 The nascent field of systems biology has recently shown signs of moving from hype to hope for meaningful applications in biomedical sciences and drug discovery.
-While a number of fora have attempted to address the issue of practical medical applications of systems biology13, the SysBioMed Specific Support Action has cast a wide net by gathering 110 key opinion leaders in specific biomedical areas and in mathematical modelling in 10 international workshops over one and a half years, to define the most promising early potential medical applications of systems biology, resulting in this Science Policy Briefing.
-We believe that if the recommendations contained in this document are successful in stimulating European institutions into supporting their implementation, this will propel Europe to the forefront of this fast developing field and help systems biology to fulfil its promise in making reality of personalized medicine, combinatorial therapy, shortened drug discovery and development, better targeted clinical trials, reduced and even alternatives to animal testing.
+While a number of fora have attempted to address the issue of practical medical applications of systems biology13, the SysBioMed Specific Support Action has casted a wide net by gathering 110 key opinion leaders in specific biomedical areas and in mathematical modelling in 10 international workshops over one and a half year, to define the most promising early potential medical applications of systems biology, resulting in this Science Policy Briefing.
+We believe that if the recommendations contained in this document are successful in prodding European institutions into supporting, their implementation, it will propel Europe at the forefront of this fast developing field, and will help systems biology to fulfil its promise in making reality of personalized medicine, combinatorial therapy, shortened drug discovery and development, better targeted clinical trials, reduced and even alternatives to animal testing.